c22dragoon/dungeon-alliance-crrg/README.md

 Most of the textual and image content is Copyright 2017 by Quixotic Games.

-## Tools and generating the PDF document
+## Tools, prerequisizetes and generating the PDF document

+Trajan Pro Bold font (http://fontsgeek.com/fonts/Trajan-Pro-Bold) is required.

 To render the PDF, I have used XeLaTex (MiKTeX 2.9) from Texmaker (http://www.xm1math.net/texmaker/).